Me-amarJEEt/nodeShare/README.md

 ## Summary
-Node Share is a user-friendly file sharing platform built to simplify the process of sharing files effortlessly.
-It leverages a stack of modern technologies to provide a seamless and reliable experience for users seeking to share files with ease.
+Node Share is a user-friendly file-sharing platform built to simplify the process of sharing files effortlessly.
+It leverages a stack of modern technologies to provide a seamless and reliable experience.

 ## Key Features:

-### Uploads File
+## Uploads File
-### A sharable link is generated
+## A sharable link is generated
-### Download from the link
+#### Download from the link
 ### Or send the file directly to the receiver mailbox.

 ---